demprus/demo/README.md

 # Heading
-This is a demo
+This is a demo.
-New sentence is here
+New sentence is here.